kizuyoko/quickreddit/README.md

 # Quick Reddit

 This is a React-based web application you can check the highlights of Reddits [Reddit](https://www.reddit.com/) quickly, connected with [Reddit API](https://www.reddit.com/dev/api/).
+My challenge was NextJS with best practice for SEO with Lighthouse and TDD with Jest and React Test Libraray.

 ## Stack